What is CI CD testing How Does It Work

 1. Handling and accommodating frequent changes:

 The CICD process allows us to make continuous changes to the system.
-Test automation enables us to verify the stability of the system after every change and enables continuous delivery.
+Test automation enables us to verify the stability of the system after every change and enables CD.

 2. Faster execution and feedback: